+Hello!
 I’ve finally managed to sneak my way onto Steam Greenlight with my metroidvania Nightkeep.
-As a direct result of this, the game has received a rather big update.
-The summary section on indiedb has been changed to match the Greenlight description.
+As a direct result of this, the games has received...

 Hello!
 I am bringing more news today !
 I am really happy that I can announce main character overhaul.
 Arietta got more appealing visage and new animations...